 A collaboration among various offices and groups at the Anschutz Medical Campus, the CRTE will provide, organize and support training opportunities, as well as opportunities for one-on-one learning.

 Conflict of Interest

-UC Denver encourages and supports outside interactions of its faculty and student employees with federal, state, and local governments as well as the private sector.
-But, since outside interactions also carry with them an increased potential for conflict of interest and/or commitment, either actual or perceived, UC Denver employs procedures for identifying potential conflicts through annual disclosure, with a rigorous and consistent review of such disclosures.
+The University encourages and supports outside interactions of its faculty and student employees with federal, state, and local governments as well as the private sector.
+Because outside interactions carry with them an increased potential for conflict of interest and/or commitment, either actual or perceived, the University employs procedures for identifying potential conflicts through annual disclosure, with a rigorous and consistent review of such disclosures.

 The Clinical Research Support Center conducts random quality assurance reviews of research involving human subjects conducted at the Anschutz Medical Campus, the Downtown Campus, and at some affiliate institutions.
 These quality assurance reviews are intended to be an informative and educational experience, providing the participants with practical guidance and tools for conducting their project.
 In addition, study teams may request a visit from the QA team.

 The CRSC team consists of senior clinical research specialists whose role is to assist and guide investigators through the various regulatory requirements for research involving human subjects.
 The goal is to provide appropriate guidance in a very responsive way and help researchers develop a strategy to get a study up and running.